CreatorSky/Malaria-Detection-Using-Deep-Learning/README.md

 Trying through multiple model architectures, I was able to get over 95% accuracy with validation split of 30% using following architecute.
+I have used a simple Convolutional Network with Dropout of 50% after each Fully Connected Layer.